 Advanced machine learning architectures form the foundation of these cognitive systems.
 Deep neural networks enable robust perception by processing high-dimensional sensory data from vision systems, tactile arrays, force sensors, and biochemical detectors, allowing humanoid robots to interpret complex environments with remarkable precision and context-awareness.

-Convolutional and transformer-based models are employed for visual recognition, spatial reasoning, and object classification, allowing robots to identify instruments, biological samples, and environmental states with exceptional accuracy even under variable lighting and occlusion conditions.
+Convolutional and transformer-based models are extensively utilized for visual recognition, spatial reasoning, and object classification.
+These advanced AI frameworks enable humanoid robots to accurately identify laboratory instruments, biological samples, and environmental conditions with exceptional precision, even under variable lighting, partial occlusion, or complex scene arrangements, ensuring reliable operation in dynamic laboratory and clinical settings.

 Reinforcement learning plays a critical role in skill acquisition and optimization.
 Through simulation-based training and controlled real-world deployment, humanoid robots learn optimal action policies for manipulation, navigation, and task sequencing.
 These learning frameworks are constrained by safety-aware reward functions and human-in-the-loop supervision to ensure compliance with laboratory protocols and clinical guidelines.